felixwatts/slapdash/README.md

 ### Layout Components

-Layout components arrage the widgets on your dashboard.
+Layout components arrange the widgets on your dashboard.
 They can contain widgets and layout components.
 They may also specify default values for `color`, `width` and `height` of any contained widgets:

 ```xml
 <row widget_width="3" widget_height="2" widget_color="DeepOrange">